ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 ### Upgrading vCenter Server
 {: #vc_vsphere_upgrade-procedure-vcenter}

 For vCenter Server linked instances, it is recommended to upgrade all vCenter Server instances in the vCenter Server secondary sites.
-However, these upgrades arenot required.
+However, these upgrades aren't required.

 #### Before you upgrade vCenter Server
 {: #vc_vsphere_upgrade-procedure-vcenter-before}